kalsan/compony/doc/guide/basic_component.md

 ### Labelling

-This defines a component's label, both as seen from within the component and from the outside.
+This defines a component's label, both as seen from within the component and from the outside, e.g. from an [intent](/doc/guide/intents.md).
 You can query the label in order to display it as a title in your component.
 Links and buttons to components will also display the same label, allowing you to easily rename a component, including any parts of your UI that point to it.

 Labels come in different formats, short and long, with long being the default.
 Define them as follows if your component is about a specific object, for instance a show component for a specific user: